oglimmer/httpunixsocket/README.md

 # http unix socket

-A (dirty) example how to use a unix socket with Apache's http-client, but only GET is implemented.
+A (dirty) example how to use a unix socket with Apache's http-client, but only GET and POST is implemented.
+Continue the implementation could be easy.

 ### Example usage: